Skip to main content

 4. Click Save.

-4. Apply Custom Policy: Apply the custom policy to the admin-level user who will create the bot.
+4. Apply custom policy: Apply the custom policy to the admin-level user who will create the bot.

 1. Go to Users > Manage Users and locate the user.